Tribal Group Plc Modern Slavery Statement

 • Anti-Tax Evasion Policy – sets out Tribal’s commitment that it will not engage in tax evasion or the facilitation of tax evasion and articulates the role and responsibility all our people have in preventing tax evasion and its facilitation.
 Where appropriate, suppliers are required to adopt the same standard of conduct when acting on Tribal’s behalf.

-All of these policies have been made available to all of our people on our intranet.
+All of these policies have been made available to all of our people via our intranet.

 Tribal complies with all applicable employment law relating to employee terms and conditions, including pay and ensuring compliance with applicable minimum wage legislation.

-Our Wellbeing at Work Policy re-enforces Tribal’s commitment to addressing health and wellbeing of our people.
-After the global pandemic we have maintained significant enhancements to our approach to the health and wellbeing of our people., which were first introduced during the pandemic.
-Through our Employee Assistance Programme we have introduced access for all employees globally to a Wellbeing Support service where they can access a qualified counsellor and benefit from up to six face-to-face counselling sessions to help with issues such as depression, child support, bereavement, anxiety and panic attacks, stress, dealing with conflict and relationships.
+Our Wellbeing at Work Policy re-enforces Tribal’s commitment to addressing health and wellbeing of our people and we continue to maintain significant enhancements in our approach to the health and wellbeing of our people.
+Through our Employee Assistance Programme we have introduced global access to a Wellbeing Support service for all employees where they can access a qualified counsellor and benefit from up to six face-to-face counselling sessions to help with issues such as depression, child support, bereavement, anxiety and panic attacks, stress, dealing with conflict and relationships.
 Support is also provided for Financial Wellbeing and Physical Wellbeing.

-Other initiatives included a refreshed flexible working policy, tailored programmes to help our people navigate the stresses and anxieties of lockdown, and additional support such as home workstation assessments by ergonomic specialists.
-This support was offered to all our people.
+Other initiatives include a refreshed flexible working policy, tailored programmes to help our people navigate the stresses and anxieties of global events, and additional support such as home workstation assessments by ergonomic specialists.
+This support is offered to all our people.

 Strategy and Supply Chain Due Diligence

-Tribal’s Global Supplier Management Framework, which was substantially updated during the year, outlines the following steps to ensure modern slavery or human trafficking is not taking place within our supply chains:
+Tribal’s Global Supplier Management Framework, which is reviewed and updated at least annually, outlines the following steps to ensure modern slavery or human trafficking is not taking place within our supply chains:

 • High risk locations identified.